grafana/business-links/docs/sources/_index.md

 ## Getting started

-The Business Links panel can be installed from the [Grafana Catalog](https://grafana.com/grafana/plugins/volkovlabs-links-panel/) or utilizing the Grafana command line tool.
+You can install the Business Links panel from the [Grafana Catalog](https://grafana.com/grafana/plugins/volkovlabs-links-panel/) or by using the Grafana command line tool.

 {{< youtube id="1qYzHfPXJF8" >}}

-For the latter, please use the following command.
+To install using the command line tool, run the following command:

 ```sh
 grafana cli plugins install volkovlabs-links-panel